 The Second Journey[edit | edit source]

-|Main Article: Kingdom Hearts II|
+Main Article: Kingdom Hearts II

 Re:coded: Signs of What's Next[edit | edit source]

-|Main Article: Kingdom Hearts coded|
+Main Article: Kingdom Hearts coded

 In the end, they find within a digital version of Castle Oblivion a digital version of Naminé, who takes responsibility for the message.
 She then reveals that the real Naminé had left the message in order to reveal to Sora information about lost people connected to Sora who are suffering, namely Aqua, Terra, Ventus, Axel, Roxas, Xion, and Naminé herself.
-King Mickey then details the information to Sora, Kairi, and Riku.
+King Mickey details the information in a letter to Sora, Kairi, and Riku.

 Dream Drop Distance: The Organization's Plan[edit | edit source]

-|Main Article: Kingdom Hearts 3D: Dream Drop Distance|
+Main Article: Kingdom Hearts 3D: Dream Drop Distance

-With the destruction of Ansem and Xemnas, Xehanort’s Heartless and Nobody, Master Yen Sid expects Master Xehanort to return.
-He thus sends for Sora and Riku to take the Mark of Mastery exam and unlock seven sleeping keyholes, which would unlock a new power that should help them rescue the lost people connected to Sora and help fight off Xehanort’s plans.
-However, Sora and Riku are quickly separated at the beginning of the exam, and each face Ansem, Xemnas, and another boy donning the Organization’s black coat.
+With the destruction of Ansem and Xemnas, Xehanort's Heartless and Nobody, Master Yen Sid expects Master Xehanort to return.
+He thus sends for Sora and Riku to take the Mark of Mastery exam and unlock seven sleeping keyholes, which would unlock a new power that should help them rescue the lost people connected to Sora and help fend off against Xehanort's plans.
+However, Sora and Riku are quickly separated at the beginning of the exam, and each face Ansem, Xemnas, and another boy donning the Organization's black coat.

 Meanwhile, Lea awakens as a recompleted person, along with several other apprentices to Ansem the Wise.
-He notes Braig and Isa, the original selves of Xigbar and Saïx are missing and goes to look for them.
-His search takes him to Disney Castle, where his sudden appearance helps King Mickey, Donald, and Goofy rescue Queen Minnie from Maleficent and Pete, who had taken her hostage in exchange for the data worlds in Jiminy’s Journal.
+He notes Braig and Isa, the original selves of Xigbar and Saïx, are missing and goes to look for them.
+His search takes him to Disney Castle, where his sudden appearance helps King Mickey, Donald, and Goofy rescue Queen Minnie from Maleficent and Pete, who had taken her hostage in exchange for the data worlds in Jiminy's Journal.
 King Mickey, Donald, Goofy, and Lea return to The Mysterious Tower, where Lea requests to be taught to wield the Keyblade.

 To prepare for the impending battle, Master Yen Sid summons Kairi to The Mysterious Tower, where he and King Mickey then reveal the fate of Aqua in the realm of darkness.
 King Mickey and Riku set out to rescue Aqua from the dark realm, while Aqua joins Lea in training under the wizard Merlin.